iscoe/dragonfly/README.md

 ### Cascade
+The cascade will tag all matching tokens in the document unless that token has been previously tagged.

 Toggle the cascade through its checkbox in the navigation bar or by pressing 'c'.

-The cascade will tag all matching tokens in the document unless that token has been previously tagged.
+To persist the cascade setting between documents, use the Settings dialog.

 ### Multi-token tagging
 1. Select tag mode as with single token tagging.